BS Agricultural Systems Management (ASM)

 - an understanding and demonstration of basic agricultural technologies and agribusiness principles necessary for technical operations and business management careers in agriculture and related industries.

 Students receive broad agricultural training with a business and management emphasis in one of the following areas: plant production, livestock production, food and fiber processing, environmental information management, water/irrigation, and processing and manufacturing.
 Students have the opportunity to develop management expertise through interdisciplinary experiences in agriculture technology and business oriented coursework.

 Program Learning Objectives

 The objectives of the Agriculture Systems Management program are to produce graduates who, in 3-5 years after graduation, are successful as one of the following:

 - Individuals of professional responsibility and leadership in technical, business, or management positions within agriculture or related industries.

 - Applying unique engineering problem-solving skills and principles so that they are "industry ready" to undertake technological, business, or management projects and make significant contributions from day one on the job.

-- Actively pursuing professional development such as a degree in an advanced degree program, professional license, or technical certification.
+- Actively pursuing professional development such as a degree in an advanced degree program or technical certification.